From individual to collective behaviour across social and ecological scales

 Total videos: 56

-The JollesLab has a vdedicated YouTube channel to give insights about the various aspects of my work, from observations in the field, running experiments in the lab, tracking groups of fish, to my latest research.
-Below you can find a selection of the videos.
+The JollesLab has a dedicated YouTube channel to give insights about the various aspects of our work, from observations in the field, running experiments in the lab, tracking groups of fish, to my latest research.
+Below you can find a selection with short descriptions!

 An overview of my research on individual heterogeneity and collective animal behaviour